Pricing

 Do fees get discounted for larger portfolios?

 Yes.
-The advisory fee brackets decline above $1M in managed assets.
-The exact schedule gets shared before you make any decision about moving forward.
+The advisory fee brackets decline above $2M in managed assets.
+The full schedule is public, and it is also reviewed before you make any decision about ongoing advisory.

 Not sure which fits?
 That's what the call is for.